ChatTheatre/SkotOS-Doc/Games.md

 * The Skoot On Inn was a small test stage that seems to have existed in several revisions, and seems also to have been called The Tavern and possibly The Hearth
 * Headquarters isn't a separate game, but a staff-only area that exists inside several games
 * The Mansion, a.k.a.
 The Gables has existed in several revisions, including the currently-live one
-* Regency - an unfinished(?) game involving Regency castles which produced a lot of in-game objects
+* Regency - an unfinished(?) game involving Regency castles which produced a lot of in-game objects; Regency was a rebuild of Ironclaw Online without the Ironclaw license
 * Orphan Crown - this exists in in-game fragments ([mentioned here](https://www.skotos.net/articles/TTnT_/TTnT_139.phtml.html))
 * Pendragon Online - this exists in in-game fragments ([mentioned here](https://www.skotos.net/articles/TTnT_/TTnT_139.phtml.html))
 * The Devil's Cay - Laurel Stuart wrote a [series of articles](http://www.skotos.net/articles/trenches.shtml.html) about building it